Information About Sea Time in the Video

 5 Can you count military sea service time towards a captain’s license?

 Sea service you’ve acquired while serving in the military may count towards your captain’s license.
 Generally, military sea time will be creditable at a rate of 60 percent credit per each qualifying day of military service served on board a military vessel.
 To be considered qualified time, the time must have been served in a capacity relevant to the type of license you are applying for.
 You may provide satisfactory evidence of U.S. military service in the form of an official transcript of military sea service, certified history of assignments, or certified statement of creditable sea service.
 A DD 214 on its own is not generally sufficient evidence of sea service time.

-What are the USCG sea time requirements for an OUPV license?
+7 What are the USCG sea time requirements for an OUPV Near Coastal license?

-For a 25, 50, or 100-ton Master captain’s license, 720 days of sea time are required.
+For a 25, 50, or 100-ton Master Near Coastal captain’s license, 720 days of sea time are required with 360 outside the boundary line.
 You must be able to document 90 of those days within the last three years.

 The Definitive Guide To Becoming A Licensed Captain

 It's all in this eGuide!